The Sizes of Fish and Ponds

 I was constantly told in high school that I was a big fish because I was “smart”.
 But you know what?
 I’d rather be a big fish for a million other reasons.

 I know people who are big fishes because they are creative.
 I know people who are big fishes because they are adaptive.
 I know people who are big fishes because they are kind, caring, thoughtful, brave, encouraging… not just because they are “smart”.
 Not just because they get good grades.
-And certainly not just because outperform their classmates in an academic context.
+And certainly not just because they outperform their classmates in an academic context.

 I am determined to continue being a big fish.
 I am also convinced that every single person has the opportunity to be a big fish in myriad different ways.
 And most importantly, I am absolutely positive that your size does not depend on the sizes of the people around you; there is no such thing as being “the biggest fish in the pond”.
 You’re not necessarily bigger, you’re just differently proportioned – because you’re differently talented.